 - Charities might find that they need to rely less on government funding to meet the demands of their clients, so that’s great for the taxpayer in general.

 STATS – Diverting goods from Canadian landfills

-What we do with items we no longer want as individuals, can cumulatively as a society have great impact on the longevity of landfills and on the availability of resources to be reused.
+What we do with items that we as individuals no longer want, can cumulatively as a society have great impact on the longevity of landfills and on the availability of resources to be reused.
 By finding new owners for what no longer is useful to us, we can slow down the need for new materials to be resourced and that can have a positive impact on our environment.

 “In 1996, Canadians sent 20.6 million tonnes of waste for disposal in landfills or incinerators, and diverted approximately 6.0 million tonnes through recycling and reuse of materials.
 By comparison, in 2014 – almost 20 years later – 25.1 million tonnes of waste found its way to Canadian landfills and incinerators, while 9.1 million tonnes of waste were diverted from landfill.”BAB